changeworld/azure-docs.pl-pl/articles/iot-dps/quick-enroll-device-x509-node.md

     ![Właściwości rejestracji w portalu](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów
-Jeśli planujesz eksplorować przykłady środowiska Node.js, nie usuwaj zasobów utworzonych w tym przewodniku Szybki start.
-Jeśli nie planujesz kontynuować pracy, wykonaj poniższe kroki, aby usunąć wszystkie zasoby platformy Azure utworzone w ramach tego przewodnika Szybki start.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Zamknij okno danych wyjściowych przykładu środowiska Node.js na swojej maszynie.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. Z poziomu usługi Device Provisioning kliknij pozycję **Certyfikaty**, kliknij certyfikat przekazany w ramach tego przewodnika Szybki start, a następnie kliknij przycisk **Usuń** w górnej części okna **Szczegóły certyfikatu**.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Następne kroki
-W tym przewodniku Szybki start utworzono rejestrację grupową dla pośredniego lub głównego certyfikatu X.509 urzędu certyfikacji przy użyciu usługi Azure IoT Hub Device Provisioning.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Aby uzyskać dokładne informacje na temat aprowizowania urządzeń, przejdź do samouczka poświęconego konfiguracji usługi Device Provisioning Service w witrynie Azure portal.

 > [!div class="nextstepaction"]
 > [Samouczki dla usługi Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)